-If you want to explore your options for using a VA loan to purchase a home or refinance an existing home, the first step is to contact Federal Home Loan Centers or our sister company VA Home Loan Centers and speak with a Government Loan Specialist.
-Your Certified Government Loan Specialist is an expert when it comes to all types of government home loans.
+If you want to explore your options for using a VA loan to purchase a home or refinance an existing home, the first step is to contact Federal Home Loan Centers or our sister website VA Home Loan Centers and speak with a Government Loan Specialist.
+Your Government Loan Specialist is an expert when it comes to all types of government home loans.
 The specialist will listen to your concerns and evaluate your home buying criteria before recommending the government loan that best suits your needs.
 You can speak with a Government Loan Specialist by calling 877-432-5626.

 If you choose a VA Loan, you can expect to follow the process as indicated below:

 - Verify if you are eligible to receive a VA Loan

 To be eligible for a VA loan, you must be a military veteran, active duty person or a member of the National Guard or Selected Reserves.
 To determine eligibility, either submit a VA Form 26-1880 along with proof of service, DD Form 214, to VA Home Loan Centers Eligibility Center or call 888-573-4496.
 If you are eligible for a VA loan, the VAHLC will obtain a Certificate of Eligibility.

 - Identify the home you want to purchase and have it inspected

 By contacting Federal Home Loan Centers or VA Home Loan Centers, your Approved Agent will help you find an affordable home that meets or exceeds all of your preferences and criteria.
 As a prequalified buyer, sellers will take your offer seriously.
 Your Approved Agent will represent your interests from start to finish including the selection and scheduling of a qualified VA home inspector.
 Your Agent will accompany you during the home inspection to insure you get all of your questions answered about the homes mechanical systems and overall condition.

 - Submit the loan for final approval